ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![Direct Connect Gateway](https://docs.aws.amazon.com/directconnect/latest/UserGuide/images/direct-connect-tgw.png)

 Maybe a direct connect gateway.
 Use AWS Direct Connect gateway to connect your VPCs.
-You associate an AWS Direct Connect gateway with either of the following gateways:
+Attach a transit gateway to a Direct Connect gateway using a transit virtual interface.
+This configuration offers the following benefits.
+You can:

-- A transit gateway when you have multiple VPCs in the same Region
+- Manage a single connection for multiple VPCs or VPNs that are in the same Region.
-- A virtual private gateway
+- Advertise prefixes from on-premises to AWS and from AWS to on-premises.

+The diagram above illustrates how the Direct Connect gateway enables you to create a single connection to your Direct Connect connection that all of your VPCs can use.

 We can peer our VPC with other VPCs directly in a point-to-point fashion either within a region or across to another region.
 So we build our routes on the left hand side.